gcocatre/MIS5/README.md

 The *support* of a vertex is the sum of the degrees of its immediate neighbors.
 E.g. a vertex that is connected to a vertex of degree 2 and to another vertex of degree 3, has a support value of 5.

-For that, we use both *heuristics* (algorithms that are fast and provide a solution that is *not* exact, but close enough) and one *exact* algorithm (much slower but that provides a result that is known to be correct, i.e. there cannot be a better result).
+In order to find a *MIS*, we use both *heuristics* (algorithms that are fast and provide a solution that is *not* exact, but close enough) and one *exact* algorithm (much slower but that provides a result that is known to be correct, i.e. there cannot be a better result).